Editor’s note: This post was originally published on 25 May 2017.

 Sharing our practices

 Sharing practices is important as it helps ensure we all continue to provide the right resources that students need to succeed.
-Recently, I took up the opportunity to share the strategies we employ at ICM in an online webinar with a group of people around the world who share similar goals around mental health support for students.
+Below are some effective strategies for supporting student mental health from the International College of Manitoba:

 - In-class presentations